Statcounter

 “You won’t be dead for a long time,” three-year-old Timo told two-year-old William, reassuringly.

-Strange boys.
+Strange kids.